TheresaLui/SelfHelpContent_v2/articles/partnercenter/customer-services-credit-requests.md

 	cloudEnvironments="public"
 />
 # Customer services credit requests
 If a service you are providing for your customers has an outage, you are able to request a credit from Microsoft.
-Service Level Agreement (SLA) credits are determined based on which service was impacted
+Service Level Agreement (SLA) credits are determined based on which service was impacted.

 ## **Recommended Steps**